cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 - **output data pointer 2**: 16 bytes
 - remaining bytes: reserved for future use, should be zeroed when a packet is initialized

-The minimum size allocated for a **message packet** is thus 512 bytes, but larger packets may be allocated so that data pointers can point to memory within the same packet.
-The actual packet size always be passed as a parameter to invoke entry points in the hypervisor and virtual machines.

 #### Data Pointer

 A **data pointer** is specified as follows:
-- **native pointer**: 8-bytes, a pointer to the actual data in the native environment or zero
+- **native pointer**: 8-bytes, a pointer to a separate buffer in the native environment or zero
 - **length**: unsigned 32-bit integer
 - **capacity or offset**: unsigned 32-bit integer